 3.2 In 11aj, a CDMG STA uses DMG PHY when operating on a 2.16 GHz channel.
 So a CDMG STA transmits exactly the same preamble as DMG PHY when operating on a 2.16 GHz channel.
 CDMG STAs can decode the header of DMG STAs when operating on 2.16 GHz channel and vice versa.
 The CDMG 1.08 GHz PHY is only applicable for a CDMG STA when it operates on a 1.08 GHz channel and therefore a DMG STA could not decode it.
 So it is not necessary to use exactly the same DMG preamble structure as well as DMG MCSs for the CDMG 1.08 GHz PHY.

-In order to meet the requirement of backward compatibility with DMG STAs as much as possible, some modifications and amendments are proposed to 11aj D1.0.
-See details in clause 3.4 of the general discussions on proposed resolutions.
+In order to meet the requirement of backward compatibility with DMG STAs as much as possible, some changes are proposed to 11aj D1.0.
+See details in clause 3.4 of the general discussions on proposed resolutions (11-16/0719r1).